SAP-samples/btp-azure-opensap/Week4/Unit1/README.md

 2.9 Search for **HANA Cloud**, select the item from the result list and select all the available plans.
 Continue with **Add 3 Service plans**.

-> not all of the service plans would actually be needed but it's easier if you want to continue with SAP HANA Cloud for other scenarios later on.
+> Not all of the service plans are actually needed for this exercise but it's easier if you want to continue with SAP HANA Cloud for other scenarios later on.

 ![SAP HANA Cloud service plans](./images/10-serviceplandetails.png)